Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Conclusions

-The behavior near the critical point shows that the critical exponents obtained the same values for a van der Waals fluid in the mean-field theory.
+The behavior near the critical point shows that the critical exponents acquire the same values as van der Waals's fluid in the mean-field theory.
 Also, there are small and large phases, as shown in the left panel of Fig \ref{fig3}.
 From the point of view of Ruppeiner's geometry, the normalized scalar curvature also has the corresponding van der Waals's critical exponent.
-Besides expanding this object around the small and large phases, one obtains the universal constant $-1/8$ at the leading order.
-At the coexistent phase, the normalized scalar curvature is positive for $\tilde{v}>1$.
+Besides expanding this object around the small and large phases obtains the universal constant $-1/8$ at the leading order.
+At the coexistent phase, the normalized scalar curvature is positive.
 It becomes negative as $\tilde{v}$ approaches the critical value.
-Then it is positive again for small $\tilde{v}$.
+Then, it is positive again for large $\tilde{v}$.
 From previous studies, we know that $\tilde{\mathcal{R}}_{N}>0$ means repulsive interaction and $\tilde{\mathcal{R}}_{N}<0$ attractive interaction.
 Here, the coexistence phase presents both types of interaction among the particles of the system (see middle panel of Fig. \ref{fig3}).
-However, these states are not valid or covered by the thermodynamics description of the EoS (\ref{reduceseos}).
+However, these states are invalid or covered by the thermodynamics description of the EoS (\ref{reduceseos}).
 In terms of the reduced temperature at the small and large phases, the trend of $\tilde{\mathcal{R}}_{N}$ is depicted in the right panel of \ref{fig3}.
 As can be appreciated, there are two divergent points for the large phase, while there is only one divergent point around the critical point for the small one.
-Furthermore, for the small phase, the normalized scalar curvature changes in sign only once, coming from attractive to repulsive interaction.
-On the other hand, from Fig. \ref{fig4}, the behavior of $\tilde{\mathcal{R}}_{N}$ versus $\tilde{v}$ for values below the critical point is exhibited.
-In this case, there is only one divergent point around the critical value $\tilde{v}=v_{c}$.
-The behavior around the critical point, in this case, resembles a negative well-like potential, where as $\tilde{T}$ decreases in magnitude, this well-like potential is shallower.
+Furthermore, the normalized scalar curvature changes in sign only once for the small phase, coming from attractive to repulsive interaction.